Buena Vista Audubon Wetlands Reserve

 Buena Vista Lagoon Enhancement Project

-On May 22, 2020, the San Diego Association of Governments (SANDAG) released the Final EIR for the Buena Vista Lagoon Enhancement Project in October, 2017.
-SANDAG staff recommended the saltwater alternative; this is good news!
-BVAS has long advocated the removal of the weir at the mouth of the lagoon and the restoration to a saltwater estuary and marsh.
+On May 22, 2020, the San Diego Association of Governments (SANDAG) approved a project for restoring the Buena Vista Lagoon in Oceanside, CA. BVAS has long advocated the removal of the weir at the mouth of the lagoon and the restoration to a saltwater estuary and marsh.